 A topographic survey shows the elevations, contours on and below the property.
 The contour lines depict the slope of the property.
 Closer contour lines demonstrate a steeper slope.
 In contrast, further contour lines indicate a flatter slope.
 If boundary information is required, a professional land surveyor must be engaged to prepare the topographic plan.

-The cost of the survey depends on the size of the property and the type of survey being completed.
+The cost of a land survey can range from $1,500 to over $6,000 for larger properties in Canada.
+However, the cost of the survey depends on the size of the property and the type of survey being completed.
 For example, a topographical survey may be more expensive because it requires extra stake-out points to ensure accuracy.
-On average, the cost will range from $150 to over $600 for larger properties in Canada.
 A land surveyor should be able to provide you with an estimate based on your individual needs.

 Across Canada, land surveyors are overseen by The Canadian Board of Examiners for Professional Surveyors (CBEPS).
 However, each province has their associations, as demonstrated in the next section.
 When hiring a property surveyor, make sure to follow these five steps: